We're Here to Help

 Resources for Transfer Applicants

-Cleveland State University is dedicated to helping you get the most out of the credits that you have earned at other colleges and universities.
+CSU is dedicated to helping you get the most out of the credits that you have earned at other colleges and universities.
 Your transfer credits will be evaluated upon your admission to CSU.
 You will receive an official copy of your transfer evaluation by mail from the Office of the University Registrar.

 CSU’s Transfer Center provides transfer students with the resources they need for a smooth transition to CSU.
 They can provide an unofficial transfer credit evaluation prior to admission, available by appointment.
 Transfer students who have already been admitted to CSU should schedule an appointment with their respective academic advising office.